Hades II: Development

 In May 2024, it was discovered that the Hades II's source code was left in game files, allowing for easier modding.
 The move is believed to be intentional, though Supergiant Games have not commented on this.

 On October 16, 2024, a major update titled The Olympic Update, was released.
 It contained an entirely new region, weapons, and characters.
 The game also released on macOS with the release of this expansion.
 On February 19, 2025, the game's second major update, The Warsong Update, was released.
-On April 2, 2025, in a Nintendo Direct presentation, the game was revealed to be releasing on the Nintendo Switch 2 as a console launch exclusive.
+During the April 2025 installment of Nintendo Direct, Supergiant Games announced that the full release of Hades II would launch as a timed console exclusive for Nintendo Switch and the newly unveiled Nintendo Switch 2 alongside the Windows version.
 On June 17, 2025, the final major update for PC early access, The Unseen Update was released.

-The full game was released on September 25, 2025, alongside versions for the Nintendo Switch and Switch 2.
+The full game was released for Nintendo Switch, Nintendo Switch 2 and Windows on September 25, 2025.
 The physical version was released on November 20, 2025.
 According to several video game journalism outlets, the game will be released on PlayStation 5 and Xbox Series X/S, (Note: Attributed to multiple references:) though in April 2025, Supergiant said their "current focus is only on [the PC, Nintendo Switch 2, and Nintendo Switch] versions" and did not confirm a release for either console.

+Ports of Hades II for PlayStation 5 and Xbox Series X/S were announced by Supergiant Games on March 26, 2026 during that day's Xbox Partner Preview presentation, and released on April 14, 2026.
+The Xbox release also supports Play Anywhere cross-progression with the Windows version distributed on the Microsoft Store, and was made available simultaneously on the Xbox Game Pass subscription service for the aforementioned platforms.
+Alongside the PlayStation and Xbox versions, a general update was released for all platforms including new content and quality-of-life improvements.